sdgilley/rebrand/README.md

 1. **Review the changes**:
    - Check git diffs in your fork to verify each change
    - If the text is referring to a UI element, verify that the replacement is correct.
-Many parts of the Foundry portal and Azure portal still have **AI Services** terms present, for example.
+For example, many parts of the Foundry portal and Azure portal still have **AI Services** terms present.
 Do not replace text unless the UI has been updated.

 1. If you find more terms you want to add to one of the files, just select all and discard changes in your fork to start again.